jshea2/NodeLifxOSC/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/LuCbWI5LW_o/0.jpg"
 alt="NodeLifxOSC DEMO" width="300" height="180" border="10" /></a>
 #
+### NEW Features in version 1.1.0
+- Added OSC command to control Kelvin Temperature
+#
 ## LIFX Setup:
 - Add all LIFX Lightbulbs to 1 Account
 - This also works in Multiple Locations on Different WiFi Networks